k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 > Upgrading an extension process is done by uninstalling it first and then reinstall.
+Accordingly, if you changed files, which brought by the extension, you will be notified similarly to the uninstall process, with same dialog window.